 "You're staying?"
 Christine asked, and Spock could not tell if there was dismay or relief in her voice.

 "We are."
-McCoy glared at Spock as if daring him to say they weren't.
+McCoy glared at Spock as if daring him to say they were not.
 Which was illogical since he had been the one to just suggest they look for rooms.

 But Spock decided to again humor his friend.
 "We appear to be," he said.

 "Don't stay too long.
 Planet isn't that hospitable."
-Morris did something behind Christine's back, Spock wasn't sure what, but he heard her take a quick breath.
+Morris did something behind Christine's back, Spock was not sure what, but he heard her take a quick breath.

 "Seems just fine to me."
 McCoy turned on his heel and walked out.